Reham77/Maze-Game/README.md

 # Maze Game

-JavaFX application generates Mazes using different algorithms, solves the maze using Breadth First Search algorithm and lets the user play.
+JavaFX application generates mazes using Randomized Iterative Depth First Search, Kruskal and Prim algorithms, solves the maze using Breadth First Search algorithm, or lets the user play

+play.

 ## Building this project ##